GTreeSoftware/GTree/Linux/README.md

 ### Note
-GTree Linux and Windows version are individual due to the limit of developing time.
+GTree Linux and Windows version are individual due to the difference usage of crossplatform libraries.
 There may be some difference between the code on different platform.
 Main function is OK.

 Instruction files are in root directory of github.